All Programs are In Person, via Zoom, or Both, as noted

 Travel Club:

-Wednesday, February 28 at 1:00 PM June Date TBD |
+Wednesday, July 17 at 1:00 PM November Dates TBD |

 World Affairs Discussion Group

 with Bob and Sue Bond, Local Historians Led by local Historians Bob and Sue Bond, this lively group of Seniors discusses events around the world, both globally and closer to home.
 All political orientations and views are invited to participate in this engaging conversation.
-In Person at Narberth Borough Hall
+In Person ONLY at Narberth Borough Hall

-(or by Zoom upon Request): Thursday, May 2 at 10:30 AM Thursday, May 16 at 10:30 AM Thursday, May 30 at 10:30 AM June Dates TBD |
+Thursday, April 10 at 10:30 AM Thursday, April 24 at 10:30 AM May Dates TBD |

 Special Speakers and Presenters